takidilmi/GitHubRepositoriesSearch/README.md

 3. Use the pagination buttons to navigate through the pages.
 4. Use the "Repositories per page" dropdown to change the number of repositories displayed per page.
 5. Use the repository search bar to filter repositories by name.
+6. Click "GitHub Repositories Search" to go back home and clear the current user you were searching